-It has been a while since I wrote the last post about this project.
-In the meantime, I was able to dedicate all my free time to work on the implementation.
-As I was making really good progress, the calculator started taking shape.
+It has been a while since I wrote the last post on this project.
+In the meantime, I could dedicate all my limited free time to work on the implementation.
+It took a long time, but I did make significant progress.
+The calculator is pretty much completed.

 The idea for this project came about during a week of freezing winter arctic event here in Austin, Texas, with a failed power grid as well as government, while keeping close to a gas fireplace, the only source of heat and light, for a couple of days.
 With a weak internet over a phone data line, I could only do some preliminary searches and mainly work out various details on a writing pad, growing a feeling that the project may be personally exciting and practically doable.